ocrmypdf/OCRmyPDF/docs/advanced.rst

 Time and image size limits
 """"""""""""""""""""""""""

-By default, OCRmyPDF permits tesseract to run for only three minutes (180 seconds) per page.
+By default, OCRmyPDF permits tesseract to run for three minutes (180 seconds) per page.
 This is usually more than enough time to find all text on a reasonably sized page with modern hardware.

 If a page is skipped, it will be inserted without OCR.
 If preprocessing was requested, the preprocessed image layer will be inserted.